hujhax/austin-improv-wiki/Sarah Marie Curry.md

 * *[[Maestro]]* - The Hideout Theatre

 ## Management
-Sarah Marie was the General Manager of [[The Institution Theatre]] from 2012-2016
+Sarah Marie was the General Manager of [[The Institution Theatre]] from 2012-2016.
+Primary contributions include systems creation and management, calendar, development of the intern program, staff management and initializing the policies and procedures of safe conduct.
+She had an amicable retirement to pursue acting full time.

 ## Origin